-Packaging can take many forms.
-It can consist of paper, metal, glass or even textile, although current-day products are more likely to be packaged in plastic.
-Single-use packaging makes a significant contribution to the problem of marine litter.
-In 2016, two-thirds (67%) of Irish packaging waste was recycled; however the recycling rate of this material is only 31%.
+Single-use packaging, particularly of plastic, makes a significant contribution to the problem of marine litter.
+In 2018, nearly two-thirds (64%) of Irish packaging waste was recycled; however the recycling rate for plastic was only 31%.
 Plastic packaging use is reportedly high in Ireland at 57.9 kg per year per person (kg/p/yr), compared with an average figure for the EU-28 of 31.9 kg/p/yr, although it has been argued that this difference might reflect the different reporting method used in Ireland.

 Waste policy in Ireland and in the EU

-In Ireland, as in other European countries, policy is based around the waste hierarchy of prioritising prevention and reuse ahead of recycling and energy recovery with landfill as a last resource.
-There are many EU directives and regulations on waste collection, separation, recycling and final disposal, e.g. Waste Framework Directive (European Parliament, 2008) providing the overall legislative base and establishing relevant concepts and criteria, with recent additions of the EU Packaging Waste Directive (EU 2018/852) and in May 2019 the EU formally approved the Single-Use Plastic Directive.
-The Irish waste policies align with EU directives and are outlined in ‘A Resource Opportunity – Waste Management Policy in Ireland’ (DECLG, 2012).
+In Ireland, as in other European countries, policy is based around the waste hierarchy of prioritising prevention and reuse ahead of recycling and energy recovery, with landfill as a last resource.
+There are many EU directives and regulations on waste collection, separation, recycling and final disposal.
+The Waste Framework Directive provides the overall legislative base and establishing relevant concepts and criteria, with recent additions being the EU Packaging Waste Directive (2018/852) and the Single-Use Plastic Directive (2019/904).
+Irish waste policies align with EU directives and are outlined in ‘A Resource Opportunity – Waste Management Policy in Ireland’ (DECLG, 2012).

 Plastic consumption and pollution